jessecookedesign/100-days-of-code/log.md

 **Thoughts:** Learned how to write and use switch statements.
 I tried changing the console.log functions to document.getElementByID().innerHTML but had no luck.
 To be continued!

 **Link to work:** https://codepen.io/jesseallencooke/pen/pmEGJJ

+### Day 003: May 14, 2019

+**Today's Progress**: Learned how to build a pure CSS responsive hamburger menu.

+**Thoughts:** CSS hamburger menus are surprisingly simple once you figure them out.
+It took me a while, quite a few tutorials, and browsing a few codepens/jsfiddles but I think I got it figured out.
+Putting this into action now on a client's website.